BDLS-bft/experiment-guide/README.md

 # Fabric
 ## Build new Orderer base on BDLS

-navigate to the fabric location the w cloned in `/home/ahmed/go/src/github.com/BDLS-bft/fabric`
+Navigate to the fabric location the we cloned in `/home/ahmed/go/src/github.com/BDLS-bft/fabric`
 ```
 cd fabric
 rm -f build/bin/orderer & make orderer
 ```
 ![image](https://github.com/BDLS-bft/experiment-guide/assets/9446035/2c493ea2-fd7d-4009-b65d-580bd4f82fd5)

-Verfy the new Orderer binery
+Verify the new Orderer binary
-* NOTE! make sure you build other binery as listed brlow if you have new environment
+* **NOTE!** Make sure you build other binary as listed below if you have a new environment

 ![image](https://github.com/BDLS-bft/experiment-guide/assets/9446035/1e460c03-883f-4ac9-9664-f8cec2754034)